vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 ### StorageID ###
 A StorageID identifies a particular Storage instance on the SAFE network, and contains the necessary information to decrypt the contents.

 ## Posix Style API ##
 All public functions in this API provide the strong exception guarantee.
+All public const methods are thread-safe.

 ### StorageID ###
 > maidsafe/nfs/storage_id.h